nitinjosephrepo/nitinjosephrepo/README.md

 ## About Me

 I am Nitin Joseph.
-I am a self-taught ML, NLP (Natural Language programming) & python developer focusing on Marketing, Ecommerce, Retail & Analytics with deep skills in SEO, Content strategy & Martech.
+I am a self-taught ML, NLP (Natural Language processing) & python developer focusing on Marketing, Ecommerce, Retail & Analytics with deep skills in SEO, Content strategy & Martech.
 I can be contacted at

 nitin@verrocchioworkshop.com